Our complaints policy

 10. We will consider any comments you have made, if relevant and revert to you with our final decision within 7 days of your comments.
 If we require longer to consider your comments, we will write to you to inform you of the timeframe.

-11. If you are dissatisfied with our internal complaint’s procedure and its outcome, or you have not heard from us within 8 weeks of making your complaint, you have a right to complain to the Legal Ombudsman, an independent complaints body, established under the Legal Services Act 2007, that deals with legal services complaints.
+11. If the complaint has not been resolved to your satisfaction within 8 weeks, you have a right to complain to the Legal Ombudsman, an independent complaints body, established under the Legal Services Act 2007, that deals with legal services complaints.

 12. You have six months from the date of our final decision in which to complain to the Legal Ombudsman.
 There are also two additional relevant time limits; the Legal Ombudsman will accept complaints up to six years from the date of the act or omission or three years from when the complainant should have known about the complaint.
-However, this new limit will be introduced gradually.
 You can contact the Legal Ombudsman using the details below:

 PO Box 6806